 [EDRM Editor’s Note: EDRM is happy to amplify our Trusted Partners news and events.
-The opinions and positions are those of Veritas and Ifran Shuttari.
+The opinions and positions are those of Veritas and Irfan Shuttari.
 This article was first published on May 2, 2023]

 Ever since the Electronic Discovery Reference Model (EDRM) was created back in 2005, there has been an assumed workflow to the practice of eDiscovery.
 Electronically stored information (ESI) has historically moved through a progression of being identified, preserved, collected, processed analyzed, reviewed, produced and presented.